joelparkerhenderson/architecture-decision-record/README.md

 Decision making:

-* A number of decision making techniques exists, both general ones and software architecture specific ones, for instance, dialogue mapping.
+* A number of decision making techniques exist, both general ones and software architecture specific ones, for instance, dialogue mapping.

 * Group decision making is an active research topic.